zzid/Coding-Test-Practice/README.md

 # Coding Test Practice

-Daily pratice of coding test
+Daily pratice for coding test

 ### (Readme was first updated on 2020-06-17)